ichlubna/AvocadoLKG/README.md

 Subp=0.000130208
 CameraFocusStep=0.001
 CameraSpacingStep=0.001
+ViewsOffset=1
 ```
 It is also necessary to turn one OpenGL HW acceleration.
+The LKG mode was tested on Crash Bandicoot, Tenchu wherte it kinda works.
+It also works with Tekken but the order of the images needs to be adjusted by setting ViewsOffset to 2.

 <p align="center">
     <img src=".github/screenshots/1.png" height="250">